hornc/maddock/output/output.md

 's unparalleled sheep's wool".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Barkeep!
 What's in this food?
 It tastes like blood!" someone snarls loudly.
-The innkeeper looks dissaproving.
+The innkeeper looks disapproving.
 Presently the attendant wait-server sprints over to take the cavalcade's orders.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "Right, what do you lot want?".